 The digestate will be dewatered in a centrifuge plant to approximately 25 per cent dry solids.
 It will then be used in the restoration scheme for the Lee Moor china clay pits which are located nearby.
 This will reduce the need to import restoration materials from other facilities which might be located significant distances away, further reducing costs and environmental impact.

 As a stabilised and sanitised organic rich soil conditioner and fertiliser, the digestate will contain nutrients such as nitrogen, potassium and phosphorus that are essential for plant growth.
 A large proportion of these nutrients will be held in organic form and released slowly over a number of years as the material breaks down.
 This will allow for better synchronisation with the demands of plants than is normally possible with inorganic nutrient fertilisers.
 Applying the digestate will also improve soil structure and water retention capacity, encouraging the growth of grassland and other plants used in the restoration scheme.
+[Page Break]

 The autoclaves and screening equipment will be located in enclosed buildings, fitted with fast action doors and surrounding air curtains to prevent any fugitive emissions of odour.
 Air within the buildings will be drawn by extraction fans through sealed pipes to odour control equipment consisting of a high tech scrubber and a biofilter.